 - 8.1.
 Verizon, at its sole cost, reserves the right to perform a Risk Assessment of Supplier Software and Hardware.
 At the discretion of Verizon, the Risk Assessment may occur on an annual basis, or upon each new release of Software and/or Hardware and may include without limitation, Vulnerability assessments and Penetration Tests of: (1) the Software and/or Hardware; (2) the underlying infrastructure and operational environment in which the Software and/or Hardware is running or hosted; (3) network and facilities related to the operation or maintenance of the Software and/or Hardware; and (4) Supplier's administrative, technical and/or physical controls related to such Software and/or Hardware.
-For Risk Assessments or Penetration Tests that require Supplier's involvement, resources, facilities or systems, the parties will mutually agree as to (1) the extent of Supplier's involvement; (2) those resources, facilities or systems of Supplier's that would be required; and (3) the schedule for such Risk Assessment or Penetration Tests. - 8.2.
+For Risk Assessments or Penetration Tests that require Supplier's involvement, resources, facilities or systems, the parties will mutually agree as to (1) the extent of Supplier's that would be required; and (3) the schedule for such Risk Assessment or Penetration Tests. - 8.2.
 Verizon's asserted right to conduct its own Risk Assessment shall in no way replace or substitute for Supplier's own Risk Assessment Process or the requirements contained within this Exhibit.
-At the discretion of Verizon, a third party security Assessment. vendor may l pe used to conduct such Verizon F Risk
+At the discretion of Verizon, a third party security vendor may be used to conduct such Verizon Risk Assessment.